-Refer to the section on Specialty Area Committees above.
+Refer to the section on Specialty Area Committees above for guidance about assigning primary and secondary committee members.
 The Graduate Committee must approve the composition of all Dissertation Committees before the student begins work on the dissertation.
 The student should provide the names (and primary or secondary designations, if used) to the Graduate Program Assistant to obtain this approval.

-Dissertation Proposal and Defense
+Dissertation Proposal/Prospectus and Defense

 Students must write a dissertation proposal and orally defend it before the Dissertation Committee before January of the fifth program year.
 The Proposal should offer a working outline of the project, developed prior to the defense and in concert with (especially) the primary members of the Committee.
 The Graduate Student Resources page of the Department website has some examples and potentially useful information.
-Formats vary widely, but proposals seldom exceed 30 pages, and no Committee expects students to submit finished chapters of a dissertation at this time.
+Formats vary widely, but proposals are generally between 30 and 40 pages long (excluding tables and references).
+Students are not expected to submit finished chapters of a dissertation at this time.
 In general, a proposal should establish the topic(s) under investigation and state the relevant questions that have arisen thus far.
 It should also establish the methods and/or analytical techniques used in the initial stages of the research, keeping in mind that the need for additional or alternative strategies might arise as the research progresses.
 A timetable can help the student as well as the Committee, but given the unpredictability of research, this, too, might be subject to change.
 In short, no specific requirements for a prospectus can apply to every project.

 Students must allow committee members at least two weeks before an oral defense to review the proposal and determine project suitability.
 Committee members may suggest changes during this time.
-The student may officially work on the dissertation project only after the Committee has approved the prospectus or revised prospectus with a majority vote.
+The student may officially work on the dissertation project only after the Committee has approved the proposal or revised proposal with a majority vote.
 However, the work might well be underway (for example, as part of a course) at the time of the defense.
 Students must bring a Report on Dissertation Proposal Defense Form, available on the website, to the defense. http://socsci.colorado.edu/SOC/Graduate/defense.doc After obtaining signatures, students must make two copies and follow the directions on the form for submission.
 An approved proposal is a contract between the Committee and student who can expect to receive a Ph.D. only if he or she fulfills the proposal's objectives and successfully defends the dissertation.